 Cloning lets you save a copy of a repository hosted elsewhere onto your local machine.
 You can clone a repository using the git clone command.

-The git clone command is convenient because it means that a Git version control server does not need to provide a web interface for you to retrieve and set up a local version of a repository.
+The git clone command means that a Git version control server does not need to provide a web interface.
 You can download a copy of a Git repository from the command line.

 We have a repository called ck-git.
 This repository has two branches: master and dev.
 We only want to retrieve the master branch because we do not plan on working with the dev branch.